lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 ## Image Nodes

 If you want to see all entity classes annotated on an individual image, click on an image node (**Figure 4**).
 You can access the image by clicking on the **Open Image** button.
-IMMARKUS will then take you to the individual image in the **Image Gallery**.
+IMMARKUS will then take you to the individual image in the [Image Gallery](https://github.com/rsimon/immarkus/wiki/03-The-Interface).
 This will return the knowledge graph to default mode.

 ![KG4](https://github.com/rsimon/immarkus/assets/128056738/29efab0e-aeb8-47b6-96bf-5fa20cc7ba42)